josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 </template>
 ```

-Now that we've gotten a glimpse of how the established players approach this comparatively simple component, let's look at how to do the same thing in Svelte:
+Now that we've gotten a glimpse of how the established players approach this comparatively simple component, let's look at how to do the same thing in a `.svelte` component file:

 ```svelte
 <!-- CounterButton.svelte -->